Ariake Kambara: Literary career

-In his fourth anthology, Ariake's Collection (有明集, Ariake Shū), in 1922, he introduced the 14-line sonnet, which was previously seldom used in conventional Japanese modern poetry.
+In his fourth anthology, Ariake's Collection (有明集, Ariake Shū), in 1908, Ariake introduced the 14-line sonnet, which was previously seldom used in conventional Japanese modern poetry.
 Its publication gained him a reputation as a leading figure in Japanese symbolist poetry.
 However, this came at a time when the literary world was gravitating rapidly towards free verse, and as Ariake refused to adapt to the new trends, he gradually withdrew from literary circles.

-In 1947 he published of his autobiographical novel, Dreams Call On (夢は呼び交わす, ”Yume wa yobi kawasu”), which was the final poetic work of his career, although he continued to work on translations of European poets as well as literary criticism.
+In 1947 he published his autobiographical novel, Dreams Call On (夢は呼び交わす, ”Yume wa yobi kawasu”), which was the final poetic work of his career, although he continued to work on translations of European poets as well as literary criticism.

 In 1948, Ariake was inducted into the Japan Art Academy.

-Ariake moved from Tokyo to Kamakura, Kanagawa prefecture in 1919, but was forced to relocate to Shizuoka city Shizuoka prefecture after his house collapsed during the Great Kantō earthquake of 1923.
+Ariake moved from Tokyo to Kamakura, Kanagawa prefecture, in 1919, but was forced to relocate to Shizuoka city Shizuoka prefecture after his house collapsed during the Great Kantō Earthquake of 1923.
 He returned to Kamakura in 1945, after his house was burned down by the firebombing of Shizuoka during the Pacific War.
 He continued to live in Kamakura until his death in 1952 of acute pneumonia at the age of 76.

-From 1945-1946, the Nobel Prize-winning Kawabata Yasunari was a house-guest at Ariake's house in Kamakura.
+From 1945 to 1946, the Nobel Prize-winning Kawabata Yasunari was a house-guest at Ariake's house in Kamakura.

-Ariake's grave is located at the temple of Kenso-ji in Moto-Azabu, Tokyo.
+Ariake's grave is located at the temple of Kensō-ji in Moto-Azabu, Tokyo.